rackerlabs/support-how-to/content/cloud-dns/create-a-reverse-dns-record-0.md

-This means that after the sending IP address is checked, if the reverse DNS does not match the sending domain, then it is classed as &ldquo;unauthenticated&rdquo;.
+This means that after the sending IP address is checked, if the reverse DNS does not match the sending domain, then it is classed as "unauthenticated".

-We put &rdquo;unauthenticated&rdquo; in quotes because having a Reverse DNS record attached to your domain does not automatically guarantee acceptance of email originating from your domain by the recipient's email server.
+We put "unauthenticated" in quotes because having a Reverse DNS record attached to your domain does not automatically guarantee acceptance of email originating from your domain by the recipient's email server.
 It's just that non-matching or generic reverse DNS lookup settings are often